Hobie Landrith: San Francisco Giants

 Landrith was traded to the San Francisco Giants along with teammates Billy Muffett and Benny Valenzuela for Ernie Broglio and Marv Grissom on October 8, 1958.
 Landrith was originally considered to be a throw-in player for this five player deal.
 The Giants announced in late February they would only be keeping two catchers on the roster.
 Bob Schmidt already had a foothold on the starting job, so the battle for Schmidt's backup came down to Landrith and Albert Stieglitz.
 Stieglitz was optioned to the AAA Phoenix Giants at the beginning of April, removing all doubt that Landrith would serve as Schmidt's backup to begin the 1959 season.
 For the first two months, Schmidt pulled most of the duty behind the plate for the Giants.
 However, in June Landrith began to get more starts, and before the month was out Hobie had become the Giants new number 1 catcher.

 On one of his first starts on June 5 after becoming the Giants' new starting catcher, Landrith was involved in a bizarre play against Cincinnati Reds runner Pete Whisenant.
-Whisenant was caught in a rundown between Giants second basmean Daryl Spencer and third baseman Jim Davenport, with the fielders continually playing a game of catch in an effort to tag the runner out.
+Whisenant was caught in a rundown between Giants second baseman Daryl Spencer and third baseman Jim Davenport, with the fielders continually playing a game of catch in an effort to tag the runner out.
 Unknown to Whisenant, Landrith had suddenly rushed up all the way from behind home plate, chest protector and all.
 Davenport flipped the ball to Landrith and he tagged the runner out.
 Giants beat writers with combined experience of over 100 years covering the club remarked that it was a dazzling play they had never seen before in professional baseball.
 Landrith had the best season of his career in 1959.
 Although he only hit .251 with 29 RBI and 71 hits in 109 games, Giant management was very pleased with Landrith's performance for the season.
 What was once considered a throw-in player in a trade that was centered on reliever Billy Muffett for the Giants, club President Horace Stoneham said it was a very lucky deal for them, referring to Landrith.
 He threw out 24 runners attempting to steal a base, which ranked 5th in the National League.
 Landrith was also 5th in assists and 4th in putouts for National League catchers.